SteveHSX7/AspireSample/README.md

 This is essentially the Aspire Starter project with two small mods :

-1) Add port details and some relicas (>1) to the Api Service project reference :
+1) Add endpoint details and some relicas (>1) to the Api Service project reference :

 <img width="866" alt="image" src="https://github.com/user-attachments/assets/0a98bb1c-69ef-4d22-8979-44824b65e00c" />